itseez3d/metaperson/docs/business-integration/js_api.md

 * [**Export Avatar**](#export-avatar) - this message allows you to export an avatar from API.
 It can be required if you hide the button for export from the UI and want to control export functionality not from the iframe, but from an external website or application.

-* [**Make Screenshot**](#make-screenshot) - this message alows you to make a screenshot of the avatar.
+* [**Make Screenshot**](#make-screenshot) - this message allows you to make a screenshot of the avatar.
 The screenshot captures an avatar head and an upper part of a bust.

 * [**Show Avatar**](#show-avatar) - this message allows you to open an already-created avatar and customize it.